How Happiness Can Boost Your Business

-All business entities build their companies in foundations known as core values.
-These foundations are what they normally stand for, both for their clients and employees.
-However, these values are often sidelined into oblivion.
-And if you bet on money as the replacement for these values, then you are right.
+All businesses build their companies on foundations known as core values.
+These foundations represent what they stand for, both for their clients and employees.
+However, these values are often sidelined and forgotten.
+If you think money has replaced these values, then you are correct.

-Right now, entrepreneurs are buying into this new breed of business model and remarkably, these companies are succeeding in both profit and personal satisfaction.
-In the UK alone, startup business surged into an estimate of 460,000 partnerships.
+Currently, entrepreneurs are adopting a new business model and remarkably, these companies are succeeding in both profit and personal satisfaction.
+In the UK alone, startup businesses surged to an estimated 460,000 partnerships.

 Could it be because they have a different business model in mind?
 As a matter of fact, yes.
 And it’s called happiness.